ystein/syne-tune/docs/source/tutorials/basics/basics_bayesopt.rst

 With limited parallel computing resources, experiments are sequential processes, where trials are started and report results in some ordering.
-This means that when deciding on which configuration to explore with any given trial, we can make use of all metric results reported by earlier trials, given that they already finished.
+This means that when deciding on which configuration to explore with any given means that when deciding on which configuration to explore with any given trial, we can make use of all metric results reported by earlier trials, given that they already finished.
 In the simplest case, with a single worker, a new trial can start only once all earlier trials finished.
 We should be able to use